We usually have biases about where our brands came from, and who can blame shooters?

 If the business is confident enough in its wares and scopes, then it will be sure enough to guarantee that every scope in its line will last well and long.

-Let’s see what CenterPoint warranty has to say.
+Let’s see what the CenterPoint warranty has to say.

 Basic Limited Warranty

-All the CenterPoint scopes have the SAME limited lifetime warranty.
-That means you can call customer service to replace the scope that came broken.
+All CenterPoint scopes in the rifle scope division have the SAME limited lifetime warranty, meaning you can call customer service to replace the scope that came broken.

 However, a limited warranty also means you can’t request a new scope model if it breaks from wear and tear.